InfoSecFellow/hardeningIIS10/README.md

 - Have sure you have the python installed in your machine and have sure you have virtual env configured in python.
 - If you want to make changes and the code, feel free to do this.

-To compile the code just run this command:

 # Compiling HardeningIIS10 in CLI version (Windows Server Core)
 pyinstaller --onefile --console --clean --noupx --name CLI_HardeningIIS10 CLI_HardeningIIS10_v1.0.py